runtimeverification/haskell-backend/docs/2018-12-21-Function-Evaluation.md

 1. all safe functions are acceptable
 1. `plus` for Peano arithmetic where `plus(s(x), y) = s(plus(x, y))` and
   `plus(0, y) = y`.
+    * Unsafe because it is not builtin, and it evaluates to a pattern which contains `plus`, so it does not fit the second part of the safe function definition.
+    * Acceptable because the result has a constructor at the top.
 1. `parseHexBytes` from the erc20 verification semantics, where
     * `parseHexBytes("") = .WordStack`
     * `parseHexBytes(S) = :Int_WordStack(parseHexWord(substr(S, 0, 2)), parseHexBytes(substr(2, len(s)))) if len(S) >= 2`
+    * Unsafe for the same reason as `plus`.
+    * Acceptable because, on both branches, the result has a constructor at the top

 ### Complicated functions